isomerpages/pmo-carbonmarketcoop/_environmental-integrity/Additional Environmental Integrity Safeguards.md

 <p>[For VM0048] To timely identify crediting and leakage risks in between
 map updates by Verra, project developers shall perform an ex-post analysis of the baseline at every credit issuance tranche.</p>
+<p>[For VM0010] PD to provide a combination of information on actual commercial
+harvesting operations and long-term harvesting commitments to better inform additionality assessments</p>
+<p>[For VM0010] PD to conduct baseline validity assessments at every credit
+issuance tranche if baseline was last assessed more than 5 years ago</p>
+<p>[For VM0010] PDs to conduct market leakage validity assessment and disclosure
+of no international activity shifting leakage at each credit issuance tranche.
+PDs are expected to:</p>
+<p>(i) Justify that ex-ante leakage factors remain valid (e.g. by referencing
+open-source data such as FAO Forest Resource Assessment, national inventory, regional/ national harvest reports for ex-post harvest patterns);</p>
+<p>(ii) Demonstrate unlikely international market leakage (e.g. by referencing
+open-source trade databases like UN Comtrade); and</p>
+<p>(iii) Demonstrate that harvesting has not been reallocated to similar
+forest types if the PD (including parent companies and sister subsidiaries) controls similar forest resources locally or overseas.</p>
 <p>Project developers can provide justifications if they are unable to meet
 the above safeguards.</p>